miltonlab/heroku-django-template/README.md

 # Heroku Django Starter Template

-An utterly fantastic project starter template for Django 1.8.
+An utterly fantastic project starter template for Django 1.8.2 and Python 3.4.0

 ## Features